 3.10.
-In summary: Bell's theorem is refuted - see (22), (39), (47) - under Einstein's locally-causal Lorentz-invariant worldview.
-At peace with QM, and special and general relativity, a consistent account of the world beckons.
+In sum: Bell's theorem is refuted, his questions resolved - via (22), (39), (47), etc, - under Einstein's locally-causal Lorentz-invariant worldview.
+At peace with QM, and with special and general relativity, a consistent classical account of the world beckons: local realistic quantum mechanics.